-Whole school assemblies are held on Friday afternoons at 3.00pm in the Multi-Purpose Room.
+Whole school assemblies are held weekly on Monday mornings at 9.15am in the Multi-Purpose Room or turf.
 Parents and friends of the school are welcome to attend.
 To promote student voice at Chelsea Primary, our student leaders organise and present assembly each week, which showcases our school choir-'The Chelsea C Majors', student awards and regular class performances.